chrispaulca/waterfall/README.md

 # waterfallcharts

-Fill in description of waterfallchars
+A simple graphing tool that attempts to generate a standard waterfall chart in generic Python.

+The idea was first brought to my attention by Jeremy Howard, who complained that no such easy to use package existed.
+The underlying method borrows from Chris Moffitt's [stacked bar charts approach](http://pbpython.com/waterfall-chart.html), and improves upon data range reliability, appearance, and chart options.

+The primary aim of the package is to provide a quick and reliable way to generate waterfall charts on a whim, for both accounting and random forest interpretation purposes.

 ## Functionality

-There a currently one function:
+There is currently one function:
-* `quick_charts()`: Fill in descipion of the function here please
+* `quick_charts()`: Given two sequences ordered appropriately, of contribution amounts and labels, generate a standard waterfall chart

-There are two features:
+There are three features:

-* sorted_value:
+* sorted_value: Sorts contributions by absolute value in the chart

-* threshold:
+* threshold: Groups all contributions under a certain threshold value into an 'other' group

+* formatting: Formats Y axis labels and bar chart labels to the specified input

+Additionally, there are several arguments that control for chart title, axis names, bar colors, and custom bar labels for 'other' and 'net'

 Check out the [examples](**notebook's name here**).